BackofenLab/AxoWise/docs/journalStructure.md

   * The Lancet Oncology: 41.6
   * The Lancet Infectious Diseases: 36.4

+## Science: 50.3
+### Acknowledgments
+#### Data and materials availability
+  * accession numbers in plain text/ links to sequencing data in References (Zenodo URLs)/ hyperlinks
+  * source code: hyperlinks, sometimes in References, not available at all
+  * several publications are not freely accessible

 ## Science Immunology: IF 19.1 (3)
 ### Data and materials availability
   * contains accession numbers for sequencing data and source code URLs